crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ### Step 3-2.
 Obtain test token

 Unless you have obtained the CRO testnet token before, use the [CRO faucet](https://chain.crypto.com/faucet) to obtain test CRO tokens.
-In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Discord](https://discord.gg/pahqHz26q4), stating who you are and your `tcro.....` address.
+In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tcro channel , stating who you are and your `tcro.....` address.

 ### Step 3-3.
-Obtain the a validator public key
+Obtain the validator public key

 You can obtain your validator public key by: